Home / SIEW 2025 / SIEW Summit

 Speaker:

-Pablo Koziner, Chief Commercial Officer, GE Vernova
+Pablo Koziner, Chief Commercial & Operations Officer, GE Vernova

 Presented by:

 What will power tomorrow's energy world?
-This discussion will cover future-ready energy solutions—from advances in storage to next-generation of energy technologies, including hydrogen , carbon capture, nuclear, geothermal, and biomethane, and what else could further support their development and deployment.
+This discussion will cover future-ready energy solutions—from advances in storage to next-generation of energy technologies, including hydrogen, carbon capture, nuclear, geothermal, and biomethane, and what else could further support their development and deployment.

 Panel: